I don't know about you, but come summer, I can only take so much history and museums before I need a beach.

 My family are THE professional beach explorers.
-William, my son, is in charge of sandcastles and sand quality, my husband does the snorkelling and swimming, while me, the signora of the family, I am in charge of snoozing and suntanning.
+William, my son, is in charge of sandcastles and sand quality; my husband does the snorkeling and swimming; and I, the signora of the family, am in charge of snoozing and suntanning.

-Top of my list.
-I simply love Sottomarina and it has become a regular summer getaway for us - I normally take my mamma with us as it is only an hour from her house and she loves being by the sea.
+This beach is at the top of my list.
+I simply love Sottomarina, and it has become a regular summer getaway for us.
+I normally take my mamma with us as it is only an hour from her house and she loves being by the sea.

-When you're tired of beaches you've one of Italy's best kept secrets only ten minutes away - a fabulous mini-Venice called Chioggia.
+When you're tired of beaches, you've got one of Italy's best kept secrets only ten minutes away; a fabulous mini-Venice called Chioggia.

 As mentioned previously - we always stay at the Hotel Mediterraneo.

-Caorle is most definitely one of my favorite beach destinations.
+is one of my favorite beach destinations.
 It's a splendid little town that simply has it all.
-If it's not the beaches that you get you excited, it's the cycling trails and if not the cycling trails, the beautiful old town with its rich history.
+If it's not the beaches that get you excited, it's the cycling trails, and if not the cycling trails, the beautiful old town with its rich history.

 Caorle has a lot to offer, but the beaches are its main attraction.
-The two beaches, the Spiaggia di Levante in the east and the Spiaggia di Ponte on the west are both blue flag quality, consist of endless soft, white sand and most importantly have lovely warm water that the Mediterranean is renowned for.
+The two beaches, the Spiaggia di Levante in the east and the Spiaggia di Ponte on the west, are both of "blue flag" quality, consist of endless soft, white sand, and most importantly, have the lovely warm water that the Mediterranean is renowned for.

-Both beaches are just a stone's throw away from the town and have free and pay sections so you will always find a spot.
-Most of the pay sections are reserved for hotels: they'll provide you with a splendid stretch of sand along with a private changing room, reserved deck chairs and beach umbrellas.
+Both beaches are just a stone's throw away from the town and have free and paid sections, so you will always find a spot.
+The majority of the pay sections are set aside for hotels, which will provide you with a beautiful stretch of sand as well as a private changing room, reserved deck chairs, and beach umbrellas.

-Surprisingly it does not look quite as much like an umbrella landing zone as so many of the beaches around the north of Italy and frankly I am not much into regimented rows of deck chairs and umbrellas.
+Surprisingly, it does not look quite as much like an umbrella landing zone as so many of the beaches around the north of Italy do, and frankly, I am not much into regimented rows of deck chairs and umbrellas.